muddymudskipper/documentation.eccenca.com/docs/develop/python-plugins/installation/index.md

 ---
 # Installation and Usage of Python Plugins

-Plugins are a released as parts of Python packages.
+Plugins are released as parts of Python packages.
-They can but do not need to be open-source and published on [pypi.org](https://pypi.org/search/?q=%22cmem-plugin-%22) (a widely used Python Package Index).
-One package can contain of multiple plugins.
+They can, but do not need to, be open-source and published on [pypi.org](https://pypi.org/search/?q=%22cmem-plugin-%22) (a widely used Python Package Index).
+One package can contain multiple plugins.

 ## Installation